"Explore the natural beauty of the Tennessee Valley in a pastoral farm setting surrounded by the beauty & grace of llamas."

 Our campground & farm is only 14 miles from the "Storytelling Capital of the World" in Jonesborough, TN. http://www.storytellingcenter.net/ They host the National Storytelling Festival each year in October with thousands from all around the world in attendance.
-To help people celebrate and learn about local history, humorous montain/farm stories, and cultural heritage, our campground offers "Storytelling Llama Hikes" on the farm.
+To help people celebrate and learn about local history, humorous mountain/farm stories, and cultural heritage, our campground offers "Storytelling Llama Hikes" on the farm.
 Enjoy picking out your favorite hiking llamas that will carry your personal items including snacks & drinks for the hike.

-Campers are welcome to take the FREE weekly farm tour of the Walnut Ridge Llama Farm.
+Campers are welcome to take the FREE weekly wagon ride farm tour of the Walnut Ridge Llama Farm.
 The wagon will pull out of the campground around 4:00 pm each Saturday, weather permitting.
 You will ride through the pastures and woodland trails seeing emus, two miniature donkeys named Joey & Camille, and of course several llamas.
-The wagon ride will end at the top of the ridge where you will spend some time petting the llamas and playing with the baby llamas called "crias."
+The wagon ride will stop at the top of the ridge where you will spend some time petting the llamas and playing with the baby llamas called "crias."
 The weekly ride is FREE for registered campers up to 4 in a campsite group.
 Donations are accepted which goes to feed the animals on the farm.
 Non-Campers & campground visitors are:

 Age 13 to Adults: $10

 Children (4-12): $ 5

 Reservations Required; Get tickets at the campground office.
 Approximately 1 1/2 hours; Begins April 7th!

 Content to be added